dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 success, I would fucking multiply that shit.
 And after I multiplied it, I would exponentiate it.

-I intuitively understand parent/subsidiary politics and business strategy.
-I know what it means to own competitors to fucking own an market.
-And the fact that I barely have two quarters to rub together is bullshit and everyone in this country knows it.
+I intuitively understand politics and business strategy for parent companies and their subsidiaries, though I'm sure I have blind spots.
+I know what it means to own competitors to dominate market share.
+The fact that I barely have two quarters to rub together is bullshit and everyone in this country knows it.
 I couldn't buy coffee the other day because I only had five quarters.
 I didn't have seven quarters...
+And I didn't feel like walking home.

 Can I have some first world problems?!
 Or do I live in Mali?
 I made
 $1,717 in 2015.
 Yes.
 Yes, that number has FOUR fucking digits ...
 So